ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Add the field "last time entries checked" with tecnical features in partner view.
 #.
 Add option to show invoice reference field on tree view and on main section of form view.
 #.
 Adds a wizard to add manual taxes on invoices without.
 Needing such taxes to be added in each of the invoice lines.
 #.
+Add options on accounts and account types to make analytic tags required on journal entries posting
+#.
 Adds to group by journal on invoices.
 #.
 Adds a button "Match Payments" in the customer & suppliers form view to allow to start the matching of invoices & payments for that partner.
 #.
 Do not allow to set same Company Currency on Journals or Accounts (enforce to keep empty if that is the cases)